I decided to write this ‘Pinteresting Strategies’ review after downloading and reading the ebook recently.

-After starting the first blog that I was hoping to monetize some months ago (I’ve had a few personal blogs over the years), I had to decide which social media platform to focus on first to drive traffic to it.
+After starting the first blog that I was hoping to monetize some months ago (I’ve had a few personal blogs over the years), I had to decide which social media platform to focus on first to help drive traffic.

-After a lot of reading it seemed to be apparent that Pinterest was a good first choice, with lots of bloggers talking enthusiastically about how their conversion rates were so much better with Pinterest than with Facebook, Twitter or Google+.
+After a lot of reading it seemed to be apparent that Pinterest was a good first choice, with plenty of bloggers writing enthusiastically about how their conversion rates were so much better with Pinterest than with Facebook, Twitter or Google+.

 Having zero experience with Pinterest, the next decision I had to make was who to pay attention to for advice, as there seemed to be an endless number of Pinterest articles, posts, ebooks and courses.

-One name that kept cropping up though was ‘Pinteresting Strategies‘, so after reading a few reviews I decided to shell out for the ebook (not a huge decision since it was only $32.)
+One title that kept cropping up though was ‘Pinteresting Strategies’, so after reading a few reviews I decided to shell out for the ebook (not a major decision since it was only $32.)

 “In March 2016, I was just starting out on my blogging journey.
 I wanted to do something that would allow me to make up for the income we were going to be (hopefully) giving up in exchange for a baby (YES, I started my blog to make money.
 That’s the only reason).